eklem/batr/README.md

 [Playwright has good documentation on how to record](https://playwright.dev/docs/codegen#generate-tests) user interactions and generating test-code for different programming languages.
 I'm guessing it's good practice to swap some of the HTML references with a little more solid CSS selectors so that the tests won't fail becuase of small HTML changes.

-To see more of what's going on you can set `healess: false` and slow it down with `sloMo: 500`, but it will fail if you try it on i.e. Travis CI, since there it's running headless.
+To see more of what's going on you can set `healess: false` and slow it down with `sloMo: 500`, but it will fail if you try it on i.e. a server, since there it's running headless.

 Also, you can test with different browsers or more than one browser, and emulate devices like an Iphone.